 News and Calendar

-The TU Delft Solar Boat Team presents the design of the first Dutch solar boat for the open sea
+The TU Delft Solar Boat Team presents the design of the first Dutch solar boat for the open sea.

 For the first time in Dutch history, the TU Delft Solar Boat Team is taking the step to develop a solar boat for the sea.
 It will be a trimaran, a boat with three hulls, which will completely control the ocean on solar energy.
 On Tuesday evening, January 15, the team presented the new design of the boat.
-With this boat, they plan to win the world championship for solar boats in Monaco this summer and to break a world record by crossing The Channel as the fastest solar boat in the world.
+With this boat, they plan to win the world championship for solar boats in Monaco this summer and attempt to break a world record by crossing the English Channel as the fastest solar boat in the world.

 New drivers Vattenfall Solar Team race at circuit Zandvoort in solar car

 The Vattenfall Solar Team revealed their three drivers who will be driving their newest solar car NunaX during the World Championship in Australia this fall.
 At circuit Zandvoort these three brand new solar drivers raced each other in a competition for the right to drive the qualifications prior to the Bridgestone World Solar Challenge.
 Tom Salden was the fastest driver and even set a record.